Oliver Travel Trailers

 Climate Control Technology

-Every Oliver ships with dual 20-lb propane tanks with auto switch-over, a ducted propane furnace, roof-mounted Dometic AC, and a MaxxAir Fan Deluxe — all standard.
-For campers who want whisper-quiet cooling, upgrade to the Truma Aventa AC.
-Heat, airflow, and cooling covered in any season, right out of the factory.
+Every Oliver ships with dual 20-lb propane tanks with auto switch-over, a ducted propane furnace, roof-mounted Dometic AC, and a MaxxAir Fan Deluxe, all standard.
+Upgrade to the Truma Aventa AC for quieter operation at lower decibel levels.
+Heat, airflow, and cooling are covered in any season, right out of the factory.

 Four-Season Camping Videos